Understanding BPD · May 22, 2025

 What professionals look for

-• Persistent instability in emotions and self-image
+• Unstable emotions and self-image

-• Intense and unstable relationships
+• Intense, unstable relationships

-• Impulsive or self-damaging behaviours
+• Impulsive or self-harming behaviours

-• Recurrent suicidal behaviours or self-harm
+• Recurrent suicidal thoughts or actions

-• Intense anger or difficulty controlling it
+• Intense anger or trouble controlling it

 • Stress-related paranoia or dissociation